Ohio Admin. Code 3745-50-40 - Submittal of hazardous waste permit applications

 the application is for a proposed hazardous waste disposal or thermal treatment

-Upon receipt of a complete application for a hazardous waste facility
+of a complete application for a hazardous waste facility installation and

-installation and operation permit, the director will consider the application
+operation permit, the director will consider the application and accompanying

-and accompanying information to determine whether the application complies with
+information to determine whether the application complies with division (D)(2)

-consider such other information as is relevant to the installation and
+information as is relevant to the installation and operation of the

-completion of the review pursuant to paragraph (A)(3) of this rule, the
+the review pursuant to paragraph (A)(3) of this rule, the director will:

 (b) Give public notice, in a newspaper having